-Last updated: 02.12.2020
+Last updated: 22.01.2020

 Additionally, there remains significant uncertainty about long term Local Authority provision for people with NRPF, including those who have the NRPF condition attached to their visa and all others who are unable to access public funds due to insecure migration status.
-In England, 'Everyone In' funding ended in June, and whilst additional funding has been made available through the Next Steps Accommodation Programme and Protect Programme, it remains unclear how funds will support people who cannot access public funds as a result of their migration status.
-Charities and local authorities report concerns about funding gaps amidst rising need and Minister warning of significant 'risk to life' without bold and decisive action, whilst the Mayor of London has called for an urgent suspension of 'immigration based' exclusions from welfare and homelessness assistance.
+In England, 'Everyone In' funding ended in June 2020, and while additional funding has been made available, it remains unclear how support will be made available to people who cannot access public funds as a result of their migration status.
+Charities and local authorities report concerns about funding gaps amidst rising need and medical and homelessness organisations have written to the Prime Minister warning of significant 'risk to life' without bold and decisive action, whilst the Mayor of London has called for an urgent suspension of 'immigration based' exclusions from welfare and homelessness assistance.

 With support and advice, a large proportion of people who have been refused asylum are eventually granted leave to remain; the latest Home Office figures show that 44% of asylum appeals are allowed, while of the 427 people who were appeal rights exhausted and moved on from NACCOM members in 2019/20, 53% secured refugee protection or were able to re-enter the asylum support system.
-To make decisions about their next steps and engage with services, people need at the very minimum - a roof over their head.
+To make decisions about their next steps and engage with services, people need - at the very minimum - a roof over their head.

 Earlier this year, a Home Affairs Select Committee report detailed some of the safeguards that would need to be put in place before evictions could safely recommence, including consultation with key stakeholders such as local authorities.
-Despite this, engagement with key stakeholders has been minimal, with the Home Office failing to consult Local Authorities on their decision to resume cessations in September, and providing no details on either the nature of Public Health advice or their assessment of the equalities duty regarding cessations for people with a negative asylum decision.
+Despite this, engagement with key stakeholders has been minimal, with the Home Office failing to consult Local Authorities on their decision to resume cessations in September 2020, and providing no details on either the nature of Public Health advice or their assessment of the equalities duty regarding cessations for people with a negative asylum decision.

-In September, the Home Office's plans to resume evictions were met with opposition from many voices across the UK, including Local Authorities (including Glasgow City Council and Leeds City Council), members of Parliament, hundreds of organisations across the migration and homelessness sectors, and elected Mayors Andy Burnham.
-Steve Rotheram and Jamie Driscoll.
+In September, the Home Office's plans to resume evictions were met with opposition from many voices across the UK, including Local Authorities (including Glasgow City Council and Leeds City Council), members of Parliament, hundreds of organisations across the migration and homelessness sectors, and elected Mayors Andy Burnham, Steve Rotheram and Jamie Driscoll.
 In their words, 'people in our communities are being left out of crucial measures to prevent homelessness.
 People who have sought sanctuary in our towns and cities, and others with no recourse to public funds, are all at risk of street homelessness and destitution.'